Jade Plant Care: 7 Secrets to Keep Yours Thriving

 While all jade plants have similar care needs, there are some fun varieties to explore:

-• Crassula ovata (Classic Jade): The standard with oval, glossy green leaves
+• Crassula ovata (Classic Jade): the standard, with oval, glossy green leaves

-• Gollum Jade: Tubular, finger-like leaves—very unique!
+• Gollum Jade: tubular, finger-like leaves — very unique

-• Hummel’s Sunset: Gold and red-tipped leaves, especially colorful in bright light
+• Hummel’s Sunset: gold and red-tipped leaves, especially colorful in bright light

-• Variegated Jade: Cream and green striped leaves
+• Variegated Jade: cream and green striped leaves

-All varieties have essentially the same care requirements, so feel free to collect a few!
+All varieties have essentially the same care requirements, so feel free to collect a few.

 Love Jade Plants?
 Try These Similar Options